abskmj/notes/content/posts/tutorials/track-api-usage-google-analytics.md

 - IP value should be hashed to avoid collecting sensitive user or client information.

 ## User Analytics
 Most of this data is captured by processing user's IP address and browser's [user agent](https://en.wikipedia.org/wiki/User_agent).
 In this case, user's IP and UA is not passed to Google Analytics rather the server's IP is passed.
+All the analytics will have details of the servers only.

 To fix this, `uip` & `ua` fields can be used to set user information.

 ```
 &uip=1.2.3.4     // IP address override.